Modern C++

 auto g2(int x) -> decltype(x * 2) { return x * 2; } // C++11

-auto Keyword - Functions
+auto Keyword - Function Input Type

 void f(auto x) {}

-// equivalent to templates but less expensive at compile-time
+// equivalent to templates

 f(3); // 'x' is int